 UCSB Pre-Law Society and People's Justice Project launched its "Street Law Clinic" in the summer of 2022 in the heart of Isla Vista, California to provide Free Criminal Record Clearing and Infraction Defense to low-income community members.

-On October 5, 2022 at 6:00 p.m., the People's Justice Project and CRLA hosted its first Clean Slate Clinic at the Isla Vista Community Center, where we provided services to even more community members.
+On October 5, 2022 at 6:00 p.m., the People's Justice Project hosted its first Clean Slate Clinic at the Isla Vista Community Center, where we provided services to even more community members.

 “The purpose of the Clean Slate Clinic is to help eliminate a barrier to employment and housing for individuals who have criminal records.
 A criminal record—no matter how old or how minor—can be an unjust barrier to reentry for people when most employers, property managers and universities use background checks to screen applicants,” said Joseph Doherty.